Section 508 Web Accessibility and Web Content Accessibility Guidelines (WCAG 2.0)

 Here at Vanderbilt, the WCAG 2.0 standard is what we are striving to be in compliance with.

 If you are interested in doing further reading on this topic, we have provided a list of sources and resources at the bottom of this guide.
-Web Communications can assist with helping you implement any of these requirements on your site.
+Digital Strategy and Development can assist with helping you implement any of these requirements on your site.